SiddharthManoj/CourseCheck/README.md

 That could be pretty difficult, but surely possible.
 In the meantime we could just have it link to here:
 "https://camel2.usc.edu/webreg/Login.asp". - GO

-I'm currentl going through hell with my USC account because the web registration made me reset my pin and asked for an 8-character password, but the prompt only allows 6.
+I'm currently going through hell with my USC account because the web registration made me reset my pin and asked for an 8-character password, but the prompt only allows 6.
 Could someone see if the link I posted works without already being logged into Shibboleth? - WA

 I tried it without being logged in and was directed to the link I posted, which I don't know how to log in to.
 I just go through my.usc.edu. - GO